 If you are looking for a fun wine-tasting day trip from San Diego and don’t feel like going to Temecula, how about a trip South of the Border?
 The Valle de Guadalupe wineries are fantastic, the food is delectable, and the winemakers in the Guadalupe Valley know their craft.
 About 1 h 15 minutes south of Tijuana, is easier to get to than you think.
+And if you don’t feel like organizing or driving yourself, there are plenty of Guadalupe Valley wine tours that will take of everything for you.

 With over 200 wineries in Valle de Guadalupe, which ones are the best and where should you go?
 Definitely a tough choice.
 Here are our favorite 10 wineries you should put on your list to try.
 Also check out the FAQs and tips on going wine tasting in Valle de Guadalupe at the end of the article!